danpla/dpscreenocr/doc/manual.md

 This section describes how to change some settings that are not available in the dpScreenOCR's interface.

-dpScreenOCR saves settings in the settings.cfg file.
+dpScreenOCR saves settings in settings.cfg — a plain text file that you can modify with any text editor.
 Depending on the platform, you can find it in the following directories:

 *   Windows: `%LOCALAPPDATA%\dpscreenocr`